Tate Springs: History

 In 1909, Thomas Tomlinson died, and left the resort property in ownership of his two sons and two daughters.
 One of his sons, Clem Tomlinson, would take over operations of the resort from his late father.

 In 1924, the resort would see the addition of its swimming pool and bathhouse, located south of the hotel near German Creek.
 One year later, an 18-hole golf course designed by Donald Ross would open, and would be played by many elite golfers, including Bobby Jones.
 In 1925, a row of private cottages would be constructed, and would be the site of all-night drinking parties, given the row of cottages the moniker, Rowdy Row.

-With the popularity of the automobile and the economic downturn created by the Great Depression, the resort and the Peavine Railroad would see a decline in revenue and usage.
+With the increasing usage of the automobile and the economic downturn created by the Great Depression, the resort and the Peavine Railroad would see a decline in revenue and usage.
 The Peavine Railroad, which provided speedy access to the resort, would cease operations in 1928.
 The original hotel constructed by Samuel Tate would be demolished in 1936, and the resort developed and operated by the Tomlinson family would close in 1941.

 In 1941, prior to its closure, the hotel suffered the loss of some of its grounds, its sewage plant, and its 18-hole golf course due to the impoundment of the Holston River by the Tennessee Valley Authority for the construction of Cherokee Dam.

 The relocation of U.S. Route 11W following the flooding of the Holston River valley would also impact the resort property, separating the main hotel from the remaining part of the golf course and several structures.

 In 1943, the resort property was sold to Kingswood School, which used the hotel structure as a school and orphanage.
 In February 1963, the resort hotel would be destroyed following a massive fire.

 Features

-During its heydey, the Tate Springs resort complex consisted of the large, luxurious, three-story resort hotel, an estimated 30 to 40 outbuildings, an elegant ballroom, horse riding stables, swimming pool and bathhouse, billiards room, tennis courts, a 100-acre natural park, a professional 18-hole golf course, a powerhouse, a sewage treatment plant, and a water pump station.
+During its heyday, the Tate Springs resort complex consisted of the large, luxurious, three-story resort hotel, an estimated 30 to 40 outbuildings, an elegant ballroom, horse riding stables, swimming pool and bathhouse, billiards room, tennis courts, a 100-acre natural park, a professional 18-hole golf course, a powerhouse, a sewage treatment plant, and a water pump station.

 The 100-acre park had been supplied with a bluegrass lawn with 800 shade trees, and had the Clinch Mountain ridge as the backdrop.

 The resort had its electricity generated from its own powerhouse, piping coal and steam-conducted heat into the structure.
 Bath water for guest bathrooms and the pool bathhouse was pumped from German Creek, and was contained in a large concrete reservoir located behind the luxury hotel.
 Drinking water was piped to the complex from a spring on-top of Clinch Mountain.

 Tate Epson Water, which came from the mineral spring the resort was named after, was sold internationally as a tonic, and prescribed by many prominent physicians of late 19th and early 20th century.